If you think every American should know these facts about Obamacare, do your part to spread this column around and make it happen.

 2) Millions of Americans have LOST their health care plans because of the law.
 One of Barack Obama's most famous promises about Obamacare was, "First of all, if you've got health insurance, you like your doctor, you like your plan - you can keep your doctor, you can keep your plan.
 Nobody is talking about taking that away from you."

 3) The Obamacare website costs more than Facebook and it doesn't work.
 How do you in good conscience roll out a product that just doesn't work when people's health is on the line?
 Worse yet, if the product costs this much and performs this badly, what does it tell you about how well it will work in the future?
-Facebook took six years to spend 500 million dollars
+Facebook took six years to spend 500 million dollars, while the Obamacare website has already managed that same trick.
+Yet, the glitches on the website were so bad, that as few as

 A recent study by the National Center for Public Policy Research shows that: